aiven/devportal/docs/products/clickhouse/concepts/databases-and-tables.rst

 .. note::

-    If you try adding or removing a new database to **Aiven for ClickHouse** through the command line, you'll encounter an exception ``Not enough privileges.(ACCESS_DENIED)``.
+    If you try adding or removing a database to **Aiven for ClickHouse** through the command line, you'll encounter an exception ``Not enough privileges.(ACCESS_DENIED)``.
 Please use the Aiven web interface to add a new database.

 Tables
 ------